zsparal/api-documentation/README.md

 ## Working at Mollie

 Mollie is always looking for new talent to join our teams.
-We’re looking for inquisitive minds with good ideas and strong opinions, and, most importantly, who know how to ship great products.
+We are looking for inquisitive minds with good ideas and strong opinions, and, most importantly, who know how to ship great products.
 Want to join the future of payments?
 [Check out our vacancies](https://jobs.mollie.com).